 Another hut system — Colorado Backcountry Biker — is based out of Fruita.

-142 miles of rollicking singletrack and jeep roads that link Grand Junction to Moab.
+This trail is 142 miles of rollicking singletrack and jeep roads that link Grand Junction to Moab.
 If you ride it, you can finish on the world-class Porcupine Rim Trail into Moab.
 Most of the trail is on BLM lands.

 The White Rim Trail is a 100-mile jeep road that links backcountry campsites through Canyonlands National Park near Moab, Utah.
-The Kodachrome scenery and easy routefinding make this one popular, so reserve your campsites early.
+The Kodachrome scenery and easy route-finding make this one popular, so reserve your campsites early.
 The riding isn’t overly technical, but there are some tough climbs.
 Car support is possible.

 Built with mountain biking in mind, this super-scenic, 97-mile singletrack will forever change your perception of North Dakota.
 Lots of badlands and fast, fun, moderately technical sections.
 Possibly the best four- or five-day ride in the country.

 Though most of the 790-mile Arizona Trail is open to bikes (Wilderness Areas and the Grand Canyon excluded), it has many obscenely technical stretches that are best left to hikers.
-Still, it's a outstanding route and a monster challenge.
+Still, it's an outstanding route and a monster challenge.
 Andrea Lankford has written a great guidebook to mountain biking the trail, which highlights the best routes for mountain biking.